The Three-Protocol Stack for Agent Intelligence

 Domain Asset Valuation

-The [&] portfolio consists of 14 AI infrastructure domains positioned across the continual learning, agent orchestration, and edge AI markets, supported by 6 active codebases totaling 76K+ lines of code.
-Valuations reflect domain-only estimates (no product premium) based on comparable sales, market positioning, and keyword analysis.
+The [&] portfolio consists of 14 AI infrastructure domains positioned across the continual learning, agent orchestration, and edge AI markets.
+As of May 2026 it is supported by 7 shipping-tier products (plus 4 progressing, 2 frontend apps, and 4 spec-only) and a verified 1,463-test ecosystem suite running at 100% pass.
+Valuations reflect domain-only estimates (no product premium) based on comparable sales, market positioning, and keyword analysis — though the shipping code, ten live Fly.io deployments, and a closed dark-factory loop now materially de-risk several of these assets relative to the April snapshot.

 Domain Category 2026 Value 2034 Projection Grade